 - National job growth is 1.6%.
 According to the CA Employment Development Division, the San Jose/Santa Clara metro area is growing at 4.1%.

-- Appreciation of the U.S. median home price in 2015 was 6.8%.
+- The appreciation of the U.S. median home price in 2015 was 6.8%.
 Last year the Bay Area enjoyed ~10% growth with pocket areas reaching 20%.

 The Brexit news shook up the financial markets.
 If you were in the process of purchasing a new home or refinancing, you may have noticed that mortgage interest rates fluctuated over several weeks.
 According to Freddie Mac, mortgage rates are still at their lowest since mid-2013.